LabVIEW-DCAF/Documentation/Trunk/Getting Started Material/Hands On/Hands-On_2/DCAF_Hands_On_2.md

 # Hands-On 2: Static Modules
-This hands-on covers the creating of a DCAF Static module, this modules are easier to create and the recommended option if the module developer knows the number of channels that the module will require.
+This hands-on covers the steps to create a DCAF Static module, these modules are easier to create and the recommended option if the module developer knows the number of channels that the module will require.
-It is recommended that the Hands-On 1 is completed before doing this one.
+It is recommended that the Hands-On 1 is completed before starting with this one.

 <!-- TOC depthFrom:1 depthTo:6 withLinks:1 updateOnSave:1 orderedList:0 -->